 - Labour Day originally was meant to recognize the contributions of the American workforce, and it had strong ties to the labour union movement.
 Today, it is seen more as a chance to celebrate the (unofficial) last weekend of summer.

 - Throughout much of the 19th century, it was common for American labourers to work 12-hour days to make a living.
 Children often worked in factories and mines, and there were few regulations to support workers.
 On September 3, 1916, the Adamson Act was passed by Congress, establishing an eight-hour workday.

-- As Labour Day has often been seen as the unofficial end of summer, many upper-class citizens would pack away their lightweight, white summer clothes as they returned back to work and school.
-This had led to the expression no white after Labour Day.
+- As Labour Day has often been seen as the unofficial end of summer, many upper-class citizens would pack away their lightweight, white summer clothes as they returned to work and school.
+This led to the expression no white after Labour Day.

 - Labour Day marks the end of peak hot dog season.
 From Memorial Day to Labour Day, Americans eat roughly 7 billion hot dogs.
 After Labour Day, many Americans will start obsessing over pumpkin spice.

-- 1st May is also celebrated as Maharashtra Day & Gujrat Day as this day in 1960 embarked the formation of Maharashtra and Gujrat.
+- 1st May is also celebrated as Maharashtra Day & Gujrat Day as this day in 1960 embarked on the formation of Maharashtra and Gujrat.